Energy giants face €114bn 'debt trap' if climate action delayed

 A new study by Oxford University on Thursday (9 September) revealed the enormous challenge facing power companies in the EU if they delay taking climate action.

-Using company data from 29 of the largest energy suppliers in Europe and the UK, the researchers, lead by Conor Hickey, estimated that their potential total loss of investments amounts to €114bn.
+Using company data from 29 of the largest energy suppliers in Europe and the UK, the researchers, led by Conor Hickey, estimated that their potential total loss of investments amounts to €114bn.

 Join EUobserver today